 Through consistent and clean branding, we reached over 24k clickthroughs on social media, over 1k mailing list signups, over 700 attendees, and numerous testimonies of a day well spent.

 Both TED and the University of Waterloo emphasize the importance of sharing thoughts and insights.
 But change doesn’t end at the idea, it’s what you do with that idea that matters, which is why we landed on the theme of Making Waves.
 We hoped that by choosing this theme, we would highlight those in the community that do just that — make waves and change their community.

-But before moving into how the brand might look, we wanted to determine how the brand should feel.
-Asking my team members and directors important questions like "Who are our attendees?" and "Why should they want to be at TEDxUW 2018?", I created a set of personality sliders that would drive the decisions behind the brand.
+But before moving into how the brand might look, we needed to determine how the brand should feel.
+Asking my team members and directors important questions about what TEDxUW stood for them.
+I translated these values, as well as those of TED and the University of Waterloo, respectively, into a set of personality sliders that fueled decisions behind the brand.

 The University of Waterloo, as a younger educational institution driven by innovation, has the reputation of being forward-thinking and disruptive, while TED, an intellectually provoking set of events inspires change and action through a sense of elitism and maturity.
 For TEDxUW, this means combining the two traits, while making sure we appeal to both the younger student population, as well as the local professional network.

 For our audience to be motivated, empowered, and determined, TEDxUW has to be dynamic, bold, and poised.

 The principles above of dynamic, bold, and poised guided our visual treatments to have a contrasting colour palette and minimalist, trendy illustration accents, combined with a clean, classic typeface and layout.